scop/bash-completion/doc/api-and-naming.md

 typically by `unset -v`ing them when multiple such calls are used, to avoid them interfering with each other.

-Everything in deprecated completion files (ones starting with an underscore) is considered private and is to be named accordingly.
-Deprecated files are not intended to be explicitly used with `_comp_xfunc`, and completion files having precedence over them may have a different API.
+Everything in fallback completion files (ones starting with an underscore) is considered private and is to be named accordingly.
+Fallback files are not intended to be explicitly used with `_comp_xfunc`, and completion files having precedence over them may have a different API.